NicoloMoretti/barracks/docs/scripting-guide.md

 > [!TIP]
 > Whenever you think you are seeing real 'Barracks' code in the documentation, you can easily copy it and try it yourself, if you have Barracks set up.

+> [!WARNING]
+> Compiling a '.brk' (Barracks extension) will generate a '.per' file with the same name as the '.brk' one.
+Make sure you don't have any other '.per' file with the same name as the '.brk' you are compiling, or it will be permanently overwritten!

 > [!TIP]
 > Rules split automatically if too long.